 This Crustless Quiche Recipe is a healthier version of classic quiche and just as versatile, filling, and delicious.
 Low-carb, gluten-free, and filled with broccoli and cheese, it’s the perfect easy meatless dinner or lunch.

 I could eat a slice of this crustless quiche every day, week after week – and never miss the crust.
 It’s perfectly delicious, even without the buttery crust, and so much better for you!
 Skipping the crust not only cuts down on carbs and calories but also saves you a ton of prep time and cook time.

 For this recipe, I chose to add some classic quiche fillers: shallots, broccoli, and Gruyere cheese.
-Similar to classic quiche Lorraine (my favorite), but without the crust (and bacon).
+It’s similar to classic quiche Lorraine (my favorite), but without the crust or bacon.
 Of course, feel free to substitute with other quiche additions.
 Some of my favorites include:

 How to Make Crustless Quiche

 Set the oven to 325°F and grease a 9-inch deep-dish pie plate with butter.
 Non-stick cooking spray will also work, but butter is best.

 In a large 12-inch skillet melt the butter over medium heat.
 Cook the shallots until softened.
 Next, add the broccoli, half of the salt, and 1/4-cup water.
 Cover and cook the broccoli until al dente then remove the lid and continue to cook until the water has evaporated.

 Whisk together the eggs, half-and-half, milk, and nutmeg with the remaining teaspoon of salt.
 Spread the broccoli and shallots over the bottom of the pie dish creating a vegetable crust, then sprinkle with cheese.
 Pour the egg mixture over the top of the cheese and broccoli.

 Cook for about 1 hour, or until the internal temperature registers 170 degrees F.